Damballa: In popular culture

+In the New York Art Quartet's 1964 album, Amiri Baraka (previously known as LeRoi Jones and Imamu Amear Baraka) recites a spoken-word poem which ends with the words, "may a lost god damballah, rest or save us / against the murders we intend / against his lost white children / black dada nihilismus."

 Bahamian folk musician Exuma wrote and recorded the song "Dambala" for his 1970 self-titled album, in which he exhorts Dambala and God to punish slavers.
 The song was later covered by Nina Simone in many live performances.

-A segment in the Amicus 1964 portmanteau horror film Dr. Terror's House of Horrors features an unscrupulous jazz musician (Roy Castle) appropriating ritual music of a Dambalah ceremony.

-A 1981 short-story collection by African-American writer John Edgar Wideman is entitled Damballah.
+A 1981 short story collection by African-American writer John Edgar Wideman is entitled Damballah.

-In the Child's Play franchise, Damballa's name is used in the voodoo incantation by the main antagonist Chucky to transfer his soul into his Good Guy doll host.
+In the Child's Play franchise, Damballa's name is used in the voodoo incantation by the main antagonist Charles Lee Ray / Chucky to transfer his soul into his Good Guy doll host.
 Damballa himself appears in the third season of the television series Chucky, acting as a god of death and as Chucky's heavenly judge.

-In Sierra's Gabriel Knight: Sins of the Fathers, while investigating a series of murders in New Orleans, protagonist Gabriel Knight learns about Damballa as one of the main Voodoo loas worshiped by a local sect.

-In the animated series Conan: The Adventurer episode "Bones of Damballa", the High Priest Sadinar worships Damballa, revealed to be an aspect of the serpent god Set.

-In Lois & Clark: The New Adventures of Superman in episode Never on Sunday.

-In the book Pays sans chapeau by Dany Laferrière.

-In Extralarge in the episode Extralarge: Black Magic (1992).

-In The Champions episode Shadow of the Panther, a stage magician in Haiti performs under the name Damballa.